gravyhtx/1-Password-Example/README.md

 ```

-Run this command by clicking the lightning bolt button to run and verify database is created by clicking the refresh button on the top right of the 'SCHEMAS' list.
+Run this command by clicking the lightning bolt button to run and verify database is created by clicking the refresh button on the top right of the <b>SCHEMAS</b> list.

+Finally, go into the 'config.json' file (found in the 'config' folder) and type your MySQL password into the development, test, and production 'password' objects.

-### Run Program
+### Deployment

 Once current Node.js version is verified and 'passport_demo' database is created, you can navigate to the root folder of this program in your console terminal and run the following command.